Frequently Asked Questions

 of the school.
 Some families live within walking distance, others a

-on how to purchase a bus pass, if this is necessary.
+advise you on how to purchase a bus pass, if this is necessary.

 How much pocket money will I need?